Archaeological Field Program in Zadar, Croatia

 General Course Information

 The course will include several class meetings in Orono before departure.
-Students will make appropriate flight arrangements to arrive in Zagreb, Croatia, on Sunday, May 10, by early afternoon, usually via an overnight flight departing the U.S. at least one day prior.
+Students will make appropriate flight arrangements to arrive in Zagreb, Croatia, on (date to be announced), by early afternoon, usually via an overnight flight departing the U.S. at least one day prior.
 Assistance with and advice on flight arrangements will be available.
 Project staff will meet students at the Zagreb airport and travel as a group to the coastal city of Zadar on the afternoon of arrival.
-The program will end on Sunday, June 7, with student drop-off at the Zagreb airport.
+The program will end on (date to be announced), with student drop-off at the Zagreb airport.

 Who takes this course?